alidcastano/alidcastano.com/content/essays/2019-05-24-StruggleParadox.md

 ---
 title: The struggle paradox
 description: Why founders share their success but not their journey.

-quote: |
-  Sing the song that only you can sing, write the book that only you can write, build the product that only you can build... live the life that only you can live.
-  <br> - Naval Ravikant

 ---

 Whenever I discover a startup I like, I look into its story.
 The founder in me wants to know: what it was like in the beginning?
 Ideally, I’d like to find a video of its founders when they were young or some essay they wrote sharing their journey—as it was happening.
 But instead, what I usually find a is a key-note speech they gave recollecting their story.
 The ups and down are there, but it doesn’t fully capture what it was like.
 The only artifact we end up with is a picture of them in their twenties, smiling, next to some extinct 1980s desktop computer.